grandslambert/next-cms/README.md

 ### Media Management

+**Organizing Media:**
 1. Go to the Media Library
+2. Create folders to organize files by clicking "New Folder"
+3. Navigate folders with breadcrumb navigation
+4. Upload files into the current folder

+**Working with Files:**
-2. Click "Upload Files"
+1. Click "Upload Files" to add new media
+2. Drag and drop files onto folders to move them
-3. Select one or more files
+3. Use bulk actions to move or delete multiple files at once
 4. Edit title and alt text for SEO and accessibility
-5. Use the copy button to get the URL for use in posts/pages
+5. Copy URLs for use in posts/pages
 6. Regenerate sizes if media settings change

-7. View usage before deleting (shows where media is used)
-8. Delete files as needed (removes all size variants)
+**Trash System:**
+1. Deleted files move to trash (not permanently deleted)
+2. Click "Trash" button to view deleted files
+3. Restore individual files or use bulk restore
+4. Permanently delete files when ready
+5. Empty entire trash with one click

 ### Managing Roles and Permissions